kesavanm/VIM-my-PHP-IDE/README.md

 * `Ctrl h` `Ctrl l` to move between open files
 * `<Leader>q` to close the current file (a different file will appear in its pane/window)

+* `:Bufferlist` -  summary of open buffers.Easy way to manage buffers
 * `:buffers` or `:ls` -  lists open buffers
 * `:b<number>`  -  open the specified buffer in the current pane.